zimri-leisher/n-body-sim/README.md

 # n-body-sim

-n-body simulator with a bunch of random features!
+n-body simulator written in SDL with a bunch of random features!

+* Real time orbit prediction
+* Collisions between bodies
+* Ability to spawn in new bodies
+* Ability to throw bodies

+The initial conditions are the solar system with the Sun and all the planets up to Jupiter.